emqx/emqx-docs/en_US/access-control/authz/http.md

 4. Click **Create** to finish the setting.

-## Configure with Confiuration Items
+## Configure with Configuration Items

 The HTTP authorization requires configuration with `type=http`.